1. Power: the Academic Introduction

 4. Overcoming the Dogmas

 What often happens is that the oppressor-oppressed distinction, instead of serving as a useful heuristic—that those with power, given their greater responsibilities and potential to oppress, deserve closer moral scrutiny, while those with less power require protection—hardens into a rigid moral dogma: the powerful are inherently oppressors and therefore morally wrong, while the weak are automatically oppressed and thus morally right.
-The logical outcome of the two fallacious principles of the oppressor-oppressed morality leads us back to the starting point: exercising power is always unjust.
+The logical outcome of the two fallacious principles of the oppressor-oppressed morality leads us back to the first result of my Google search: exercising power is always unjust.

 Perhaps it is in part due to this mistake that many postmodernists argued that the state (the powerful) should not deny children under the age of 15 (the oppressed) the right to consent to sexual relations.
 Or why some believe that America (the most powerful country) can’t engage in foreign policy without being the oppressor -a stance humorously referred to online as 'America bad'.